ARES / DCARC NETS

 Rainsville and traveled five miles through the center of Rainsville ending about

-map of tornado track, size = 52kb).
+2 miles northeast of the center of Rainsville.
 The tornado was 220 yards in width at

 its widest.
 On the Fujita scale for tornado classification which ranks tornadoes